Concordium/concordium-rust-smart-contracts/templates/default/deploy-scripts/README.md

 # Purpose

 Automatic scripts are useful to speed up the development and testing of your protocol on the chain.
 In addition, scripts help to set up identical protocols on different chains easily.
-E.g. you can deploy your protocol to testnet or mainnet by just specifying a corresponding node connection when running the script.
+E.g. you can deploy your protocol to testnet or mainnet by just specifying a corresponding node connection and account keys for the respective network when running the script.

 # Running The Script